Caidac-3301/p2p/README.md

 👶🏻 🚧 under heavy construction 🚧 👶🏻

 Right now the implementation is very basic.
-Server just echos a list current client to a new client.
+Server just echos a list of current clients to a new client.
 It is blocking and single threaded.
 Starts up on a random port.

 You can test it by using TCP clients from different hosts and sending a single string which will be used as the name of the